 Based on the available online data about My Dear’s music and fan-base, does it seem like the band will be successful?

-It’s funny when I look at demographic data of who listens to our music on Spotify, and the playlists it’s included in.
+It’s funny when I look at demographic data of who listens to our music on Spotify and the playlists its included in.
 It takes me back to the Phoenix remix: I’m always wrong about my predictions.
 Each time I thought one of my Spotify uploads would work well in a place like England, it ended up working somewhere else, like Japan or Germany.
-So then I’d say, “Ok, if that one worked in Germany, then this next one will as well“….but that one ends up working in Italy.
-I still don’t get it, haha.
+So then I’d say, “Ok, if that one worked in Germany, then this next one will as well “….but that one ends up working in Italy.
+I still don’t get it, (laughs).
 So it’s hard to make any predictions.

 I get it.
 So moving forward, what are your hopes for My Dear?

 For now, I want to get our live show right.
 I’m really inspired by what Poolside has been able to do with their music and live setup.
-One of their band members was actually in our video for “Better Dance“, but I only found out 3 years later that he was a a part of Poolside.
+One of their band members was actually in our video for “Better Dance“, but I only found out three years later that he was a a part of Poolside.
 Had I done better research about the guys in our video, I would have known.
-Poolside band is just 2 guys who make Southern-California-sounding music, yet on stage they have a live band of 6 people.
-I’d like something similar for My Dear, with maybe 4 people.
+Poolside band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
+I’d like something similar for My Dear, with maybe four people.
 Anything that involves playing guitar again, which is something I miss.

 On the production end, we have a second My Dear album that’s almost done.
 I’m just running things past my friends to see what they think are the best songs.
 But it’s tough, because I keep changing my mind.
-Every few days I change my mind about the first single, but when I play the album for someone else, they say, “No, that other song should be the single“, and I’m like, “No, not that one, that’s just a regular album track“, and they’re like, “But why did you put it on the album if it’s just a regular track, and not a potential single? “.
+Every few days I change my mind about the first single, but when I play the album for someone else, they say, “No, that other song should be the single “, and I’m like, “No, not that one, that’s just a regular album track “, and they’re like, “But why did you put it on the album if it’s just a regular track, and not a potential single? “.
 So I have to get some distance from the music in order to be sure about what we release.
 For some people, the hardest thing is to have a good idea for a song.
-For me, the hardest thing is knowing which idea was the best one, haha.
+For me, the hardest thing is knowing which idea was the best one (laughs).